 Why the Cost Varies:

-The inclusion of advanced SEO, custom graphics, third-party integrations (like CRM tools), and the quality of design can significantly increase costs.
+The inclusion of advanced SEO, custom graphics, third-party integrations (such as CRM tools), and high-quality design can significantly increase costs.

 eCommerce Stores